backdrop-contrib/linkchecker/README.txt

    Until this issue is fixed in core the permanently moved links are not automatically updated by the "Update permanently moved links" feature to the newly provided URL.
-   -> Solution: Manually fix these links or apply the patch.
+   -> Workaround Manually fix these links or try the patch.